gmoney3303/4React-Porfolio/README.md

 https://github.com/ltrokey/portfoilo_react

-I was struggling to start this project not sure what format I wanted/needed and had built starters to other attemts at making the project but it wasnt till I looked at her github where I was able to get mine working for a starting layout.
+I was struggling to start this project not sure what format I wanted/needed and had built starters to other attemts at making the project but it wasnt till I looked at her github where I was able to get mine working and structure properly